-Five or six 5" or 6" diameter logs may burn for up to fourteen hours.
-This will vary considerably with the variables of models of stove, type of wood, whether the wood is 'seasoned,' the thermostat setting, the position of the stove in the house, and how well the house is insulated.
+Seven or eight 5" or 6" diameter logs may burn for up to 14 hours.
+This will vary considerably with the variables of model of stove, type of wood, whether the wood is "seasoned," the thermostat setting, the position of the stove in the house, and how well the house is insulated.
 The stove can be fully loaded without increasing the heat output.
-The stove will simply burn longer.
+The fire will simply burn longer.

-CAUTION: After the fire has been allowed to liven up and the door closed.
-DO NOT open the door for at least 4.5 minutes.
+CAUTION: After the fire has been allowed to liven up and the door closed, DO NOT open the door for at least 4-5 minutes.
 Hot gasses build up right after the door is closed and the addition of oxygen when the door opens will cause a rapid combustion, sending smoke and possibly some flame, into the room.